koyama-yoshihito/karate-issue-sample/README.md

 A test report will be created under the `./build/karate-reports` directory.

 Open the report.
-Verify that the header and response are masked when `/token` is accessed since `GetAccessTokenLogModifier` is implemented.
+Verify that the header and response are masked when `/token` is accessed since `FetchAccessTokenLogModifier` is implemented.
 ![token](./screenshots/token.png)
 And, verify that the `/hello` header are masked when accessing `/hello` since `LogModifier` is implemented.